-- Identify those members and others who are permitted to use the club's launches. - Maintain a register of people permitted to drive its launches. - Ensure that everyone who is permitted to drive launches is competent and suitably qualified to do so.
+- Identify those members and others who are permitted to use the club's launches. - Maintain a register of people permitted to drive its launches. - Ensure that everyone who is permitted to drive launches is competent and suitably qualified to do so including any qualification required by a host club, navigation authority, local byelaws or venue management.
 The level of qualification required will usually be determined by the Risk Assessment but, in most cases, RYA Level 2 Powerboat should be sufficient. - Where a radio is carried, ensure that someone in the launch is competent to use it and knows which channels to use. - Provide sufficient lifejackets for everyone who is likely to go afloat in its launches and require that they are used.
-Auto inflation lifejackets are preferred. - Provide sufficient kill cords and safety kits (see RowSafe 7.4.1). - Check the competence of its launch drivers from time to time. - Periodically check that its launches are in good condition, including periodic motor checks. - Ensure that any launch that is not in good condition is quarantined so that it cannot be used. - Periodically check that all its lifejackets are in good condition - Ensure that each launch has effective and appropriate lights if it is used after dusk or before dawn.
+Auto inflation lifejackets are preferred. - Provide sufficient kill cords and safety kits (see RowSafe 7.4.1). - Check the competence of its launch drivers from time to time. - Periodically check that its launches are in good condition, including periodic motor checks. - Ensure that any launch that is not in good condition is quarantined so that it cannot be used. - Periodically check that all its lifejackets are in good condition - Ensure that each launch has effective and appropriate lights if it is used after dusk or before dawn. - Encourage launch drivers to check their launch prior to use.
+See Safety-Alert-Launch-pre-use-checks.pdf (britishrowing.org)

-- Ensure that the number and type of safety launches provided is sufficient to enable the Competition Safety Plan (see the Event Organisers' Manual)) to be implemented.
+- Ensure that the number and type of safety launches provided is sufficient to enable the Competition Safety Plan to be implemented. (see British-Rowing-Competition-Organisers-Manual-March2024.pdf (britishrowing.org).
 The Competition Safety Plan should be based on the Competition Risk Assessment. .
 Safety boats should be dedicated to that purpose and not also used for umpires or marshalling. - Where a radio is carried, ensure that someone in the launch is competent to use it and knows which channels to use. - Identify those people who are permitted to drive the launches. - Ensure that everyone who is permitted to drive launches is competent and suitably qualified to do so.
-The level of qualification required will usually be determined by the Competition Risk

-Assessment but, in most cases, RYA Level 2 Powerboat should be sufficient.
+The level of qualification required will usually be determined by the Competition Risk Assessment but, in most cases, RYA Level 2 Powerboat should be sufficient. - Spare life jeckets